asugomez/qdags/README.md

 - Compile script: it compiles all the queries.
 - Run script: it runs all the queries and put the outputs in the respective output folder.
 - All the run queries to be tested with different data.
 The files are named as runqueries-[type of query]-bfs-sorted.sh

+## To run the tests
+1. First go to the runqueries folder and choose the subfolder you want to test.
+For example ` cd runqueries/partial/dfuds/fixedQueue`
+2. Run the compile script `./compilePartialDfudsFixedQueue.sh`
+3. Run the run script
+`./runPartialDfudsFixed.sh`